VladimirDima/ecotree-test/README.md

 # Watches Sass for changes and starts a local server
 npm start
 ```

-For the most straightforward development, open two Terminal tabs to execute `npm run server` and `npm run watch` at the same time.

 Open <http://localhost:3000> to see the page in action.